endless-sky/endless-sky-wiki/CreatingOutfits.md

 [<img src="https://i.imgur.com/Nw81ZjK.png" width="400px">][blastscale]

 * `"hit force"`: how much thrust is applied to a ship when this projectile strikes it.
 If this is negative, the ship is pulled towards the projectile.
 Hit force associated with blast damage is also scaled.
+Ships with a greater mass are pushed around less by the same hit force value than a ship with a lower mass, unless the `"gravitational"` tag is present.

 * `piercing`: a value between 0 and 1, controlling what fraction of the weapon's damage "pierces" through shields and does direct damage to the hull instead.
 When the target's shields are still up, shield damage will be `(1 - piercing) * "shield damage"` and hull damage will be `piercing * "hull damage"`.
 Beginning in **v.
 0.9.13**, piercing is capable of having values greater than 1, but any value over 1 will be treated as 1.
 (When combined with piercing resistance, this can allow for a ship that can resist against all normal forms of piercing by having a resistance of 1, but a projectile with a piercing value greater than 1 could still hurt that ship.)